Badger, Brandt - House and Building - See Historical Homes and Buildings - Burnet County

 - Naylor's Epic-Century Magazine October 1936.
 On Page 63 is article entitled "Burnet County/Named for First President of Texas"

-Burnet County History - Outline of - (Burnet County History Vol I) (Documents used to prepare original manuscript)
+Burnet County History - Outline of - (Burnet County History Vol I) (Documents used to prepare original manuscript) and Darrell Debo's Working File for Vol II - Stored in file box on top of Cabinet

 - Confederate Soldiers -- This file name has been deleted.